Nick

 rest on council work.

-have been proposals to ban all MPs from employing members of
+There have been proposals to ban all MPs from

 their family as staff in future.
 That seems to me a pity - there